ibm-cloud-docs/power-iaas/vpmem.md

 1. Click the VSI to which you want to add the vPMEM volume.
 2. Complete the following steps on the **Overview** tab of the VSI page:
    1. Click **Create volume** under the Virtual persistent memory volumes section.
 The Create virtual persistent memory volume pane appears.
-   2. Update the fields that are defined in the [Creating a vPMEM volume](#vPMEM-create) topic.
+   2. Update the fields to create a vPMEM volume.
+For more information, see [Creating a vPMEM volume](#vPMEM-create).

 ## Creating a vPMEM volume
 {: #vPMEM-create}

-Update the following fields to create a vPMEM volume on the Create virtual persistent memory pane.
+Update the following fields to create a vPMEM volume in the Create virtual persistent memory pane.

 | Field                 | Action                                          |
 | --------------------- | ----------------------------------------------- |